Money exists mostly in our imagination.

 Only 4% of Money is Cash

-With the advent of electronic banking, most the money does not even exist in an actual physical form.
-Only 4% of the money in the US economy is printed cash.
+With the advent of electronic banking, most of the money does not even exist in an actual physical form.
+As Ray Dalio explains it very well, only 4% of the money in the US economy is printed cash.
 96% is under electronic or paper form.

 That is 96% of the money is even more fictive.
 A global computer crash would completely erase the US economy. (that was part of the plot of the movie Fight Club).

 What is real is the Belief we have in these green rectangles of paper and these screen statements.
 Money exists only because we agree to believe in it.

 Money seems natural and real because enough people believe in it.